wp-plugins/facebook-ads/readme.txt

 > Create Facebook Ads for your posts & pages directly from wordpress!
 Use the AdBuddy tool to automatically optimize your ads for the best results and lowest price.

-> To create Google Ads, download the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Adwords and Facebook Ads") plugin, which lets you create ads both on Facebook and on Google.
+> To create Google Ads as well as Facebook Ads, download the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Adwords and Facebook Ads") plugin, which lets you create ads both on Facebook and on Google.

 > This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.